vmware/vmware-aria-operations-integration-sdk/contributing/docker.md

 #### Tagging Convention
 Tags differentiate characteristics of the built image.
 Every image must have a _unique tag_, plus optional additional tags known as _stable tags_:

-!!! quote
-    Stable tags mean a developer, or a build system, can continue to pull a specific tag, which continues to get updates.
+> "Stable tags mean a developer, or a build system, can continue to pull a specific tag, which continues to get updates.
 Stable doesn’t mean the contents are frozen.
 Rather, stable implies the image should be stable for the intent of that version.
-To stay “stable”, it might be serviced to apply patches or framework updates.([Steve Lasker](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-image-tag-version#:~:text=Stable%20tags%20mean,or%20framework%20updates.)).
+To stay “stable”, it might be serviced to apply patches or framework updates.([Steve Lasker](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-image-tag-version#:~:text=Stable%20tags%20mean,or%20framework%20updates.))."

 ##### Unique Tag
 Each image should have a unique tag with the following format: